smurf0969/WiFiConnect/README.md

 WiFiConnect can be used when no screen is needed and WiFiConnectOLED for feedback to the user via an OLED display.

 I'm using a customised font definition Roboto_Font.h that was generated with the help of the online tool [http://oleddisplay.squix.ch/]( http://oleddisplay.squix.ch/)
-I have also customised a version of ESP8266_SSD1306 version 4 available here https://github.com/smurf0969 to use my Roboto font by default and prevent the default font from being loaded into memory.
+I have also customised a version of ESP8266_SSD1306 version 4, available [here](https://github.com/smurf0969/esp8266-oled-ssd1306/tree/Allow-overriding-default-font) to use my Roboto font by default and prevent the default font from being loaded into memory.
-If decide to use the origional library, please remove #define OLEDDISPLAYFONTS_h from the Robotto font file.
+If you decide to use the origional library, please remove #define OLEDDISPLAYFONTS_h from the Robotto font file.
 The origional version is available at [ESP8266_SSD1306](https://github.com/squix78/esp8266-oled-ssd1306.git)

 # Documentation